bevyengine/bevy-website/content/learn/book/control-flow/states.md

 ## States and Schedules

-All state transitions occur during a single meta-schedule: [`StateTransition`].
+All state transitions occur during the [`StateTransition`] schedule.
 [`OnExit`] schedules run as the given state is left, and [`OnEnter`] schedules run just as they are entered.

 The `StateTransition` schedule itself runs at two points: